 An individual’s credit score represents his creditworthiness.
 It is one of most important factors that banks consider when somebody applies for any kind of loan or credit card.
 Most people, unfortunately, realize the importance of credit score only after they have applied for a loan.
 In this scenario, a low credit score means either the bank will reject the loan request or provide it at a significantly higher rate of interest.
 Another frequent ground for rejection of loan application is absence of a credit history.

-An individual, who has not applied for any kind of loan or hasn’t ever used a credit card, will have no credit history and hence, a zero credit score.
+If you have not availed any loan or a credit card, then you wont have a credit history and hence your credit score will be zero.
 In fact, one of the biggest misconceptions around credit score is often harboured by people with a zero credit score.
 People, who do not need a loan, often undermine the importance of a credit score.
 What they fail to realize is that the need for credit may arise in the future, and building a credit score needs time.

 Here are some of the adverse effects of not having a credit score/history.